No products in the cart.

 For maximum efficiency, every inch of space in your warehouse should provide a function.
 Don’t waste space on rarely needed items.
 Also, if some products go out of season, do not order more until their demand increases the next season.

-7. Look up for More Useable Space
+7. Look Up for More Useable Space

 Make the most of your available space by using vertical storage as much as possible.
 Think about installing higher racks or taller shelves to hold products that don’t have high demand.
-You can keep additional products on hand without needing more square footage.
+You can keep extra products on hand without needing more square footage.